 Following the death of Nephrite, a new enemy appears from the Dark Kingdom.
-Queen Beryl has given Zoisite the task of obtaining the seven Rainbow Crystals in order to get the Legendary Silver Crystal.
+Queen Beryl has given Zoisite the task of collecting the seven Rainbow Crystals in order to obtain the Legendary Silver Crystal.
 Unbeknownst to Usagi, Tuxedo Mask is also collecting the Rainbow Crystals.
 Two new Sailor Guardians appear, and Usagi and Mamoru learn about their past lives.

 Character development is a fundamental part of Sailor Moon.
 Without it, Usagi might have been nothing more than an annoying character, Ami might have been nothing more than the archetypal quiet genius and Rei might have merely been a precursor to the modern tsundere archetype.
-Thanks to the unusual length of this adaptation, there is enough time to explore the personalities of all of the main characters and even the major recurring ones.
+Thanks to the unusual length of this adaptation, there is plenty of time to use the characterisation to thoroughly explore a whole range of personality traits and the issues of growing up.
 Usagi’s friend Gurio Umino is the star of one episode, and Naru Osaka also gets her own moments in the spotlight, even if it is because of the horrible loss she suffered during the conclusion of the Nephrite arc.
 The final 22 episodes of this season continue to provide the Sailor Guardians with significant character development too.
 The origins of the Moon Kingdom and the Sailor Guardians are revealed, as is the reason why Usagi and Mamoru’s lives are so intertwined.
-The two share a moving backstory, one which helps make their relationship feel right, even if it is completely unrealistic.
+The two share a moving backstory, one that helps make their relationship feel right, even if it is completely unrealistic.

-Madman Entertainment’s release is once again fantastic, but the masters are not in absolutely perfect condition.
+Madman Entertainment’s release is once again fantastic, but the masters do not seem to be in perfect condition.
 Madman’s remaster may not be as crystal clear as Viz Media’s Blu-ray release is, but this release will likely make an excellent addition to your shelves.

-The conclusion of the Nephrite arc was incredibly moving, and represented the emotional highpoint of the first two story arcs.
+The conclusion of the Nephrite arc was incredibly moving and represented the emotional highpoint of the first two story mini-arcs.
 The finale of the entire Dark Kingdom arc is also incredibly moving; few manga and anime series would go as far as Naoko Takeuchi did.
-Some viewers may find certain scenes to be disturbing, and this might also be the case with scenes involving a fat cat pretending to be Tuxedo Mask, although for different reasons.
+Some viewers may find certain scenes to be disturbing, but said scenes significantly highlight Usagi’s struggle.
 Makoto and Minako make excellent additions to the team, and these 22 episodes provide a fitting conclusion to the first story in the long-running Sailor Moon series.
 The next season may be shorter than this one, but it is sure to be worth the wait.

 Capsule Computers review guidelines can be found here.